ckessler2/phd/Alsomitra_NNCS/README.md

 ### Requirements

 Python 3.9 for neural network training, and MATLAB r2024a for everything else.
-Python libraries include tensorflow/Keras 2.10.0, tf2onnx 1.16.1, scipy 1.11.4, onnx 1.15.0, pandas 2.1.1 and matplotlib.
+The libraries I used are tensorflow 2.10.0, tf2onnx 1.16.1, scipy 1.11.4, onnx 1.15.0, pandas 2.1.1, and matplotlib.

 ### Problem description